Perspective | U.S. agencies spent years testing pandemic responses. But many didn’t learn lessons for coronavirus, GAO finds.

 On the question of coordination, after-action reports from 2014 and 2019 covered issues that recurred during the current pandemic, including, according to the report, “efforts to secure and distribute supplies, specifically medical countermeasures such as personal protective equipment and testing supplies.”

-A Department of Homeland Security report on a 2010 anthrax attack exercise, meanwhile, highlighted the need for improved information sharing among agencies.
+A Department of Homeland Security report on a 2010 anthrax attack exercise, meanwhile, highlighted the need for improved information-sharing among agencies.
 Those issues persisted a decade later.
 Without standardized data collection, GAO said “information collected and reported by states and other entities to the federal government is often incomplete and inconsistent.”
 Two public health experts told GAO “that confusing and conflicting communication from the federal government hindered response and recovery efforts.”
 GAO also found “that frequent changes in CDC COVID-19 testing guidelines, without transparent scientific rationale, raised the risk of creating confusion and eroding trust in federal partners.”

 The report also notes that agencies did not prepare for such a widespread and long-lasting event, such as the coronavirus, because they didn’t expect one unlimited by time and geography.
 For example, Federal Emergency Management Agency (FEMA) officials told GAO “the COVID-19 response presented unique challenges, because the pandemic affected the entire country simultaneously and posed challenges for acquiring life-saving supplies in the face of global supply chain shortages.”
 A FEMA covid-19 review demonstrated the resources “needed for nationally significant biological incidents were underdeveloped.”